rtshkmr/cvwoAssignment/cvwo_plan.md

 0. the assignment specification is tagging and tag-searching features, this is number one priority but tagging can be so useful for otherstuff... e.g. different views(module view / life-aspect view[familylife,sociallife, cca])
 1. BE ABLE TO USE IT AS A NEWTAB PAGE!! sim to dreamafar
-1. google account sync or telegram sync
+2. google account sync or telegram sync
-1. have the ability to put a timer beside the currently working-on task!
+3. have the ability to put a timer beside the currently working-on task!
 Added pressure, timed environment
-1. theming (not impt)
+4. theming (not impt), create a zen mode instead
-1. group-work features (maybe as easy as creating a group account insstead?)
+5. group-work features [no way i can do this in time]
-1. have different focus modes when making todos (maybe weekly/month vs daily or a per-module basis..)
+6. have different focus modes when making todos (maybe weekly/month vs daily or a per-module basis..)
-1. look for apis to convert web-app to post-it widgets

 ## Setting Things Up